Skip to content

 How much does the snapshot cost?

-€39 in Ireland and £35 in the UK — single purchase, no subscription.
+£39 in the UK.
+Single purchase, no subscription.
 Payment is taken at the end of the assessment (see below).
+Also available for businesses in Ireland (€39).

 How is payment handled?